CoinCollect/dicoapp-e/README.md

-# dicoapp-e
+# dicoapp-e for CoinCollect

-Use this app to buy CoinCollect coins with Komodo or Bitcoin.
+Use this app to **buy CoinCollect coins with Komodo or Bitcoin**.

 - [What is this app?](#what-is-this-app)
 - [How do I run this app?](#how-do-i-run-this-app)